 Godin guitars are certainly not mass produced by comparison to Chinese made instruments.
 Being wholly constructed in Canada and the Northern USA, does imbue these guitars with a greater sense of integrity and transparency.
 We know, for example, that the people who are making these guitars are actually being paid a 'real' wage to do so.
 There are also YouTube videos showing the Godin factories' operations and the various production processes.

 The Godin xtSA comes standard with the Godin soft case (bag), which (now that I've seen a couple) I believe to be inadequate to properly protect this instrument.
 Had I known better, I would have purchased it with a hard case, regardless of the extra cost.
 A hard case will be acquired at some point soon.

 And lastly, there is resale value.
 When well maintained, most Godin guitars seem to hold their value exceptionally well, particularly the classical guitars.

 I look forward to seeing how the Godin xtSA continues to shape up over the next few years.

 Possible Improvements for the Godin xtSA:

 - Blend Control knob or slider to mix Magnetic/Piezo (Acoustic) output signals.

 - Strap holder pin (neck) needs to be moved just a little further around the horn to prevent accidental release (and possible resulting heart attack).
 I had this thing let go from both ends - fortunately I had a firm grip on the neck - absolutely scary!
-Providing the necessary two Strap Locks (for a few extra dollars) this problem could have been prevented.
+Had Godin provided the necessary two Strap Locks (for a few extra dollars) this problem could have been prevented.

-- Should ship with a proper hard case, not a bag.
-Worth too much to risk in a mere bag (regardless of who's logo is on the bag).
+- Should ship with a proper hard case.
+Worth too much to risk the guitar in a mere bag (regardless of who's logo is on the bag).

 Summary (Overall 8 / 10):